-Serial, unpermitted marches, a die-in on a major bridge; even overnight encampment at City Hall did get #BlackLivesMatter concerns into meetings with the Mayor/ Police Commissioner in Portland, Oregon.
+Serial, unpermitted marches; a die-in on a major bridge; even overnight encampment at City Hall did not get #BlackLivesMatter concerns into meetings with the Mayor/ Police Commissioner in Portland, Oregon.
 Instead of allowing public testimony on a secretly negotiated police contract, the City repeatedly ordered police suppression.
 One bone was broken; throngs were subjected to chemical weapons, nearly a dozen were arrested on 13 October 2016.

 On the day of the police riot, a citizen journalist with whom I occasionally collaborate posted video of his morning commute.
 Joe Anybody recorded something extraordinary.
 It may astound folks who tediously organize public involvement: he found spontaneous solidarity.